jclind/capy/README.md

   - minigame where you try to balance oranges on your head
 - maybe you can jump on enemy heads
 - Alternate game: platforms scroll up from the bottom of the screen and you have to find a way down before you hit the top of the screen

+To do:

+- Add mobile support (clickable controls at bottom)